LinkfandosVF/cryptidcrushwiki/Characters/Oz.md

 ## Look
-Oz is a grey howler, that has black tattoos on his arms, and a (possibly) surgical scar on his chest.
+Oz is a grey tall figure with black tattoos on his arms, and a (possibly) surgical scar on his chest.

 ## Lore (WIP)
 ### In Game